rahulsalvi01/Expense-Tracker-Project/README.md

 How It Works:
 The UI sends asynchronous requests via jQuery to a PHP server.
 The PHP script securely logs the data to a CSV file and executes a compiled C binary (calc.exe) via shell commands to compute and return the exact total spent.

+Want to check this website : https://my-fintrack.infinityfree.io/ ...